 A merger needs to occur during American’s bankruptcy to avoid transaction expenses that would occur after emerging from court protection and to secure a “better environment” to work out fleet, facility and technology issues, Parker said.

 US Airways, which failed in earlier bids to combine with Delta Air Lines Inc. and United Airlines, has lobbied American creditors to build support for a merger since securing tentative contract agreements with the Fort Worth, Texas-based carrier’s unions.
-US Airways said last week that it bought AMR debt (AAMRQ) to become an official creditor in the bankruptcy.
+US Airways said last week that it bought AMR debt (AAMRQ:US) to become an official creditor in the bankruptcy.

 “The only opposition that seems to exist to this merger is senior management at American,” Parker said.
 He worked with American CEO Tom Horton earlier in his career and said the two remain friends.
 There is nothing personal in the takeover battle, Parker said.